openvinotoolkit/openvino/docs/articles_en/documentation/openvino_legacy_features.rst

 |   *New solution:* the tool is no longer needed
 |   *Old solution:* deprecated in OpenVINO 2023.0
 |
-|   Compile tool is now deprecated.
-If you need to compile a model for inference on
-    a specific device, use the following script:
+|   If you need to compile a model for inference on a specific device, use the following script:

 .. tab-set::